apify/apify-cli/README.md

 ## `apify pull [ACTORID]`

-Pulls the latest version of an Actor from the Apify platform to the current directory.
+Pulls an Actor from the Apify platform to the current directory.
+If it is defined as Git repository, it will be cloned.
+If it is defined as Web IDE, it will fetch the files.

 ```
 USAGE